 To run the simulator:

-To start simulation with an empty line: press Ctrl key + r.
+To start simulation with an empty line: press Ctrl key + r or press the Reset button.
 This will reset all line WIPs to zero.

-In the tab Evolución you can see how all Processes and WIP values evolve along each hour in the main steps as well as the evolution of total Lead Time:
+In the tab Evolución you can see how all Process and WIP values evolve along each hour in the main steps as well as the evolution of total Lead Time:

 We can see that, although the average inter-arrival time is 5 min (12 items per hour), 3 arrivals of more than 30 items each have collapsed receiving causing an accumulation of 80 items at reception which has eventually been absorbed by the line.